nishanmudalige/nishanmudalige/README.md

-# Hi there
+# Hi There

-### I am
+### Current Activities
-- Currently applying statistical concepts on projects related to:
+- Applying statistical concepts on projects related to:
    - SARS‑CoV‑2 virus (i.e. the virus that causes Covid-19)
    - Hematology
-- Currently learning epidemiology.
+- Upgrading knowledge on epidemiology.

 ##
 ### Contact Details